 Kelvin Nash at the market square entrance to the shopping centreKelvin Nash at the market square entrance to the shopping centre (Image: Newsquest, Daniel Pye)

 David Wilson, who runs the Kendal Sweet Shop in the indoor section of the market, said: "From our view we've gained customers.
-Even though its not [fully] running yet we are gaining people from students and teachers and college staff.
+Even though it's not fully running yet we are gaining people from students and teachers and college staff."

-However, Mr Wilson made the case that footfall from non-students has dropped: "The view seems to be in Kendal that because they've taken that part of the shopping centre everything else up here has gone including the market - that is the downside."
+He said: "The view seems to be in Kendal that because they've taken that part of the shopping centre everything else up here has gone including the market - that is the downside."

-Evelyn Key, owner of Tilly's Cafe in the ginnel between Stricklandgate and the back of the shopping centre said: "There's more footfall but you just see them going to McDonald's.
+Evelyn Key, owner of Tilly's Cafe in the ginnel between Stricklandgate and the back of the shopping centre, said: "There's more footfall but you just see them going to McDonald's.
 So it doesn't really help us in the slightest."